-In order to be eligible for Community Medicaid with Long Term Care or Nursing Home Medicaid, the resources of the Applicant must be below $14,850 (2015).
+In order to be eligible for Community Medicaid with Long Term Care or Nursing Home Medicaid, the resources of the Applicant must be below $15,150 (2018).
 Resources include, bank accounts, stocks, bonds, CD’s, brokerage accounts and life insurance.
 Different rules apply for spousal cases, which must be reviewed individually.

 Do I need a lawyer?

 A lawyer is not needed to become eligible for Medicaid or to apply for Medicaid.
 We know the ways to protect your hard earned income and resources, without incurring the high fees of an attorney.
 We keep ourselves abreast of all new and changing Medicaid regulations.
 You should feel confident choosing us as we are trained by NYS in Medicaid regulations as well as experience as a head paralegal for a prominent elder law firm.

 Does retirement money (i.e.; IRA, 401K, Retirement CDs etc) count as a resource?

 Retirement funds are NOT counted as a resource as long a maximized monthly distribution is taken as income.
 This amount is different than the Required Minimum Distribution (RMD).